fetchcord/FetchCord/README.md

 --update, Update database of distros, hardware, etc.

 --debug, For debug logs.

+--memtype, use GB or MB to show RAM.

 -h or --help, shows this information above.
 ## Examples